Skip to content

 Direct

 Direct intervention is rooted in responding “to harassment by naming what is happening or confronting the harasser.”
 This is what many of us think of when we imagine bystander intervention—and it may sometimes be an especially impactful form of allyship—but it comes with risks, for you and for the target of abuse.
 The abuser may turn their attention on you or escalate abuse against the target.
 That’s why it’s so important to prioritize your own safety and to check in with the target whenever possible.
-If you feel prepared to intervene directly, here are some things you can try:
+Trust your instinct, consider the context you are operating in.
+If you feel prepared to intervene directly, here are some options you might want to consider:

 • Chime in with supportive, affirming, or constructive comments, messages, or hashtags in response to the content of the person targeted by abuse.